Hanley Town F.C.: History

-The original Hanley Town were established in the 19th century, with their first recorded game being in 1882.
-They joined the Combination in 1894, but left the league after a single season and subsequently folded in 1912.
+The original Hanley Town was established in the 19th century, with their first recorded game being in 1882.
+They joined the Combination in 1894, but left the league after a single season and subsequently folded; other clubs of the same name followed, the last folding in 1912.

 The modern club was established in 1966, based on an existing Sunday league pub team named the Trumpet.
 The new club joined the Longton League for the 1966–67 season, winning it at the first attempt.
 They then moved up to the Staffordshire County League, winning Division Two in 1967–68 and then Division One the following season, earning promotion to the Premier Division.

 Hanley were Premier Division runners-up in their first three seasons in the division, also winning the Premier Cup in 1969–70.
 They won the league title in 1972–73 and again in 1975–76, after which they joined Division Two of the Mid-Cheshire League.
 They won the Division Two Cup in 1976–77 with a 1–0 win over Knutsford in the final, and a third-place finish the following season saw them promoted to Division One.
 They were Division One champions in 1982–83, but after several seasons of mid-table finishes and being refused entry to the North West Counties League in 1988 due to failure to meet the ground grading requirements, they finished bottom of Division One in 1993–94 and dropped into junior football.